EOxServer/eoxserver/docs/sphinx/en/users/configuration_options.rst

     allow_multiple_actions

 This flag enables/disable mutiple actions per WCSt request.
-NOTE: it's much safer to keep this feature disabled.
 Defaults to `False`.

+NOTE: It is safer to keep this feature disabled.
+In case of a failure of one of the multiple actions, an OWS exception is returned without any notification which of the actions were actually performed, and which have not been performed at all.
+Therefore, we recomend to use only one action per request.

 ::